microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 The NMDC uses sections for clarity, and to identify when MIxS specifications have been used as published by the GSC, or when the NMDC team has modified the description, examples, or validation rules for a MIxS attribute captured in their respective columns.
 These modifications are based on user research and feedback provided to the NMDC.

 Biosample metadata can be entered manually (by typing each row), or the data can be entered in bulk by importing a Microsoft Excel XLSX file.
 The metadata is updated each time a submitter navigates across the submission template, without the need for manually clicking ‘save’.
-Upon completion, the study submission and metadata will be reviewed by a member of the NMDC team, and once approved, the submitter will indicate when data are ready to be published to the Data Portal.
+Upon completion, the individual who started the submission can hit "Submit" and all metadata will be reviewed by an NMDC staff member.
+Once approved, the submitter will indicate when data are ready to be published to the Data Portal.

 #### Metadata Sections